walletcs/walletcs-app/README.md

 ## Getting support
 If you experience a problem, please create an issue [here](https://github.com/walletcs/walletcs-app/issues)

+## Enterprise features
+Wallet CS Enterprise Integration Suite is a product designed to integrate your enterprise with the blockchain.
+- Mass address generation and management
+- Secure Batch transaction operations, e.g. mass payments in cryptocurrency
+- Multisignature operations for Bitcoin and Ethereum
+- Transaction reporting and verification

 We will be happy to assist you with customization and integration!
 Contact us at sales@exilion.com